Stuffed Delicata Squash with Greens, Grains, and Beans

 - salt, to taste

-- Presoak your beans overnight in a bowl with enough water to cover the red beans.
-When the beans are ready, drain and rinse the beans.
+- When the beans are ready, drain, and rinse the beans.
 In a pot, combine 2 cups water, beans, and a pinch of salt.
 Cover and bring to a boil.
 Reduce the heat and simmer for 90 minutes.
 Check the beans periodically and add more water if the beans are no longer covered by water.

-- In a pan, combine 1½ cups of water, ½ cup of Whole Grain Medley, and a pinch of salt.
-Bring to a boil, then simmer on medium low heat for an 60 minutes.
-When done, transfer to a mixing bowl.
+- While the beans are cooking, cook the grains.
+In another pot, combine 1 1/2 cups of water, 1/2 cup of Whole Grain Medley, and a pinch of salt.
+Bring to a boil, then simmer on medium low heat for a 60 minutes, or until fully cooked.
+When done, transfer to a large mixing bowl.

-- In the sauté pan, bring 1 teaspoon of olive oil to medium high heat. once hot, add the onions, garlic, and swiss chard ribs.
+- In a sauté pan, bring 1 teaspoon of olive oil to medium-high heat. once hot, add the onions, garlic, and Swiss chard ribs.
 Cook until soft, about 3-5 minutes.
-Add swiss chard leaves, stir, and cook until wilted, about 5 minutes.
+Add Swiss chard leaves, stir, and cook until wilted, about 5 minutes.
 Transfer to the mixing bowl.

 - Once the beans are done, drain them and add them to the mixing bowl.
-Stir to combine and add parsley, spices and lemon or lime juice.
+Add parsley, spices, and lemon or lime juice, and stir to combine.
 Adjust seasonings as needed.

 - Spoon filling into squash boats until full, then bake in the oven for 20-25 minutes, until the squash is soft and cooked through.